When and how many times a day should your dog eat? The Oasy guide.

 A constant excess of calories can lead with time to being overweight and to potential repercussions on joints, heart and metabolism.
 At the same time, offering just one heavy meal can sometimes create digestive discomfort, with fermentation and flatulence.

 But don’t worry!
 In the first case, you can simply adjust the caloric intake to be suitable for your dog (you should rely on the nutritional guidelines on the packaging) and in the second case you can simply divide the single meal into two portions, keeping the daily quantity intact.
-While calculating calories, it’s important to remember one thing: extras such as mixed feeding for dogs: doses and useful tips ”.
+While calculating calories, it’s important to remember one thing: extras such as snacks count too.

 Some frequently asked questions